StrongKey/relying-party-java/CONTRIBUTING.md

-# Contributing to StrongKey's FIDO Server
+# Contributing to StrongKey's FIDO Server Relying Party

 We welcome contributions to this open-source FIDO Server Relying Party (RP)!
 This guide provides some tips for successful contributions.